The Staton Center for Learning Enrichment

-The mission of the Staton Center for Learning Enrichment is to provide guidance and service to Huntingdon College students.
-It is the Staton Center’s goal to give each student the advantage of academic achievement and the satisfaction of success gained through learning.
+The mission of the Staton Center for Learning Enrichment is to provide academic guidance and academic service to Huntingdon College students.
+It is our goal to give each student the advantage and opportunity to achieve successful academic outcomes while experiencing the satisfaction of achievement gained through learning.
+This goal is met through the facilitation of diverse, student-specific, and accessible academic assistance programs.

-The Staton Center provides support for students’ writing-intensive coursework through free one-on-one writing tutorial, either by appointment or on a walk-in basis.
+The Writing Center provides support for students’ writing-intensive coursework through one-on-one writing tutorial, either by appointment or on a walk-in basis.
 Stop in for help with:

 - Developing concepts for papers